gitlabhq/gitlabhq/doc/install/installation.md

 ### Custom Redis Connection

-If you'd like Resque to connect to a Redis server on a non-standard port or on a different host, you can configure its connection string via the `config/resque.yml` file.
+If you'd like to connect to a Redis server on a non-standard port or on a different host, you can configure its connection string via the `config/resque.yml` file.

     # example
     production: